 The Company Secretary, Mr. Wong Wai Chun, Alex, was appointed on 3 September 2021.
 He is responsible for facilitating the Board meeting process, as well as communications among Board members, with shareholders and management.
-Mr. Wong's biography is set out in the "Biographical Details of the Directors and Senior Management" section.
+Mr. Wong's biography is set out in the "Directors and Senior Management's Biographies" section.
 During the Year, Mr. Wong undertook not less than 15 hours of professional training to update his skills and knowledge.